Harry Houdini: Daily Mirror challenge

-After Houdini's death, his friend Martin Beck was quoted in Will Goldston's book, Sensational Tales of Mystery Men, admitting that Houdini was tested that day and had appealed to his wife, Bess, for help.
-Goldston goes on to claim that Bess begged the key from the Mirror representative, then slipped it to Houdini in a glass of water.
-It was stated in the book The Secret Life of Houdini that the key required to open the specially designed Mirror handcuffs was six inches long, and could not have been smuggled to Houdini in a glass of water.
-Goldston offered no proof of his account, and many modern biographers have found evidence (notably in the custom design of the handcuffs) that the Mirror challenge may have been arranged by Houdini and that his long struggle to escape was pure showmanship.
-James Randi believes that the only way the handcuffs could have been opened was by using their key, and speculates that it would have been viewed "distasteful" to both the Mirror and to Houdini if Houdini had failed the escape.
+After Houdini's death, his friend Martin Beck was quoted in Will Goldston's book, Sensational Tales of Mystery Men, admitting that Houdini was bested that day and had appealed to Bess for help.
+Goldston claimed that Bess begged the key from the Mirror representative, then slipped it to Houdini in a glass of water.
+However, in The Secret Life of Houdini, it was confirmed that the six-inch-long key could not have been smuggled this way.
+Goldston offered no proof of his account.

+Many modern biographers have found evidence (notably in the custom handcuff design) that the Mirror challenge may have been arranged by Houdini and that his long struggle to escape was pure showmanship.
+James Randi believes the only way the handcuffs could have been opened was by using their key, and speculates that it would have been viewed as "distasteful" to the Mirror and to Houdini if Houdini had failed to escape.
 This escape was discussed in depth on the Travel Channel's Mysteries at the Museum in an interview with Houdini expert, magician and escape artist Dorothy Dietrich of Scranton's Houdini Museum.

 A full-sized construction of the same Mirror Handcuffs, as well as a replica of the Bramah style key for them, are on display to the public at The Houdini Museum in Scranton, Pennsylvania.
 This set of cuffs is believed to be one of only six in the world, some of which are not on display.